Climate and Average Weather Year Round in Somerset Pennsylvania, United States

 The windier part of the year lasts for 5.3 months, from November 15 to April 24, with average wind speeds of more than 5.4 miles per hour.
 The windiest month of the year in Somerset is February, with an average hourly wind speed of 7.3 miles per hour.

 The calmer time of year lasts for 6.7 months, from April 24 to November 15.
 The calmest month of the year in Somerset is August, with an average hourly wind speed of 3.5 miles per hour.

 The predominant average hourly wind direction in Somerset is from the west throughout the year.

 To characterize how pleasant the weather is in Somerset throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Somerset for general outdoor tourist activities is from mid June to early September, with a peak score in the second week of August.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Somerset for general outdoor tourist activities is from late June to early September, with a peak score in the second week of August.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Somerset for hot-weather activities is from early July to mid August, with a peak score in the third week of July.

 Beach/Pool Score in Somerset

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.